 1. Installation Instructions –

 For both Windows and Linux: how to download and install each of the three components needed for Dictionary App Builder: the Java Development Kit (JDK), the Android Software Development Kit (SDK) and Dictionary App Builder itself.
-For Windows, these instructions are also available in HTML.

 2. Building Apps –